What Drug Addiction Does to Your Heart

 • Rapid breathing

-When considering what can drugs do to your heart, it becomes clear that sobriety isn’t just about getting healthy, it’s about saving your life.
+When thinking about the question, “What can drugs do to your heart?” it becomes clear that sobriety isn’t just about getting healthy.
+It’s about saving your life.
 Addiction can damage your heart and virtually every major organ in your body.
-Our Banyan drug rehab locations offer various forms of addiction treatment, including substance-specific rehab programs, that can help people recover and reduce risks such as the ones mentioned above.
+Our Sebring drug rehab offers various forms of addiction treatment, including substance-specific rehab programs, that can help people recover and reduce risks such as the ones mentioned above.
+This is accomplished through a variety of therapy programs that serve as the setting for significant introspection.

 Drugs That Cause Heart Damage

-The National Institute on Drug Abuse lists several drugs that have been shown to have negative effects on the heart or cardiovascular system.2 Drugs that can cause heart damage include:
+The National Institute on Drug Abuse lists several drugs that have been shown to have negative effects on the heart or cardiovascular system.
+Drugs that can cause heart damage include:

 • Cocaine